alsash110/comm-2216-obs/docs/files/CRUD.md

 >mv test.txt newname.txt
 >```

->Check your current directory again to see that the file name has been changed.
+>Check your current directory again to see that the file name change.

 >```
 >ls